BearHuddleston/BearHuddleston/README.md

 # Hey there, I'm Bear Huddleston. 🐻

 Welcome to my GitHub profile, a hub for innovative software development, full-stack solutions, and cutting-edge AI projects.
-I'm a versatile software engineer based in Gulf Breeze, Florida, with over 8 years of experience creating scalable, robust, and secure applications across diverse technological domains.
+I'm a versatile software engineer based in Pensacola, Florida, with over 8 years of experience creating scalable, robust, and secure applications across diverse technological domains.
 Whether you're into full-stack coding, AI innovations, or rapid prototyping, you're in the right place.

 ---